-What exactly is the 40 Hour Teacher Workweek Club?
+What exactly is the 40 Hour Teacher Workweek?

-A 52-week program, the 40 Hour Teacher Workweek Club helps you streamline your teaching, one area at a time.
-Essentially, it’s yearlong professional development on increasing productivity.
-Each week you receive simple, actionable tips to help you do your job more efficiently.
-The club is about cultivating a more productive mindset to help you succeed, no matter what you teach.
+The 40 Hour Teacher Workweek is a 52-week program that helps you streamline your teaching, one area at a time.
+Essentially, it’s a yearlong professional development endeavor focused on increasing productivity.
+The goal is cultivating a more productive mindset to help you succeed, no matter what you teach.

 How does it work?